indonesia - mitigation

 Success Stories

 Paska Aceh has faced some challenges in carrying out its activities with the shrinking civic space in Indonesia.
-The organisation is classified as one banned from operating in Indonesia and has found it difficult in raising funds to continue carrying out its work.
+The organisation has found it difficult in raising funds to continue carrying out its work.

 Despite its limitations, Paska Aceh continues to empower through mentoring and business training, thereby enhancing the community's economic well-being.
 It is also active in other social movements, such as advocating for conflict and Tsunami refugees, including Rohingya refugees.
 As a result, many Acehnese conflict survivors and refugees have received assistance, particularly in terms of economic support.